jim-dilkes/manifold-pruning/src/pruning/weighted/bert-prune/bert/multilingual.md

 this training used Multilingual BERT rather than English-only BERT.
 This implies that for high-resource languages, the Multilingual model is somewhat worse than a single-language model.
-However, it is not feasible for us to train and maintain dozens of single-language models.
+However, it is not feasible for us to train and maintain dozens of single-language model.
 Therefore, if your goal is to maximize performance with a language other than English or Chinese, you might find it beneficial to run pre-training for additional steps starting from our Multilingual model on data from your language of interest.